sammy9867/TheProjectGame/README.md

 * **Software Development Methodology** - Waterfall
 * **Technology** - Java
 * **Assignments of tasks** - Trello
-* **Project discussion** - Facebook Messenger
+* **Project discussion** - Slack

 The Waterfall approach will be used as our software development methodology.
 We will be using Trello to assign various tasks to team members.
-Project discussion will take place via Facebook Messenger to stay updated and discuss problems while project meetings will be held when required.
+Project discussion will take place via Slack to stay updated and discuss problems while project meetings will be held when required.
 The technology that will be used is Java.

 ## Authors